Hrvoje Slovenc

-Hrvoje Slovenc (born 1976, Zagreb, Croatia) is a Croatian-American fine art photographer based in New York City.
-He holds an MS in biochemistry from the University of Zagreb and an MFA in photography from Yale University School of Art.
+Hrvoje Slovenc (born 1976, Zagreb, Croatia) is a Croatian-American photographer and filmmaker based in New York City.
+He holds an MFA in photography from Yale University School of Artand MS in biochemistry from the University of Zagreb.

+His recent short film Smile of an Alligator (Producer, Editor) was awarded Best International Short and Best Young Actor at the New Jersey Film Awards.
+It is also included in Berlin Indie Film Festival official selection.

 His photographs have been exhibited in dozens of shows nationally and internationally, including the Museum of Contemporary Photography in Chicago; Museum of New Art in Detroit; Bronx Museum of the Arts; Museum of Contemporary Art in Zagreb, Croatia; Museum of Modern and Contemporary Art in Rijeka, Croatia; and the Young Artists' Biennial in Bucharest, Romania.

 Slovenc's work is in the permanent collection of the Museum of Contemporary Photography in Chicago, as well as the Museum of Contemporary Art and the Museum of Arts and Crafts in Zagreb, Croatia.

 Slovenc was part of the Light Work and AIM residency program at the Bronx Museum of the Arts.
 Slovenc has been a visiting artist at institutions including Drew University, City College of New York, LaGuardia Community College, Yale University, and Parsons The New School of Design.